pawanarena/laravel_project/README.md

 To access the api,user need the authorization token(which is '2S7rhsaq9X1cnfkMCPHX64YsWYyfe1he')

 ## View point
-if i get more time, I would have written the test to check the api, refactor the controller code and normalize the database.
+if i get more time, I would have written the test to check the api, refactor the controller code, normalize the database and more about readme documentaion.